viswa2/DevOps/terraform/terraform-associate-2024/terraform-README.md

  Whenever you are performing write operation, terraform would lock the state file.
 This is important as otherwise during your ongoing terrafoirm apply operations, if others also try the same, it can corrupt the state file.

- `Note:` Teraaform has a `force-unlock` command to manually unlock the state if unlocking failed.
-Where unlock should be used to unlock your own lock in the situation where unlocking failed.
+ `Note:` Teraaform has a `terraform force-unlock` command is specifically designed to force unlock the state file and allow modifications to be made.

 **State locking in S3**